califano-lab/PISCES/README.md

 ### Introduction

+TESTING: I want to push this change to the private repo but not the public one.

 The pipeline for Protein Activity Inference in Single Cells (PISCES) is a regulatory-network-based methdology for the analysis of single cell gene expression profiles.

 PISCES transforms highly variable and noisy single cell gene expression profiles into robust and reproducible protein activity profiles.
 PISCES  is centered around two key algorithms: the Algorithm for the Reconstruction of Accurate Cellular Networks ARACNe [1]; and the algorithm for  Virtual Inference of Protein-activity by Enriched Regulon analysis (VIPER/metaVIPER) [2,3].